 You can use this one liner to reaplace it aswell:

 service mysql restart

-Second you need to create a user allowed to connect remotely.
+You need to create an user allowed to connect remotely.
 Most often users are being created with allowance to connect only locally from the DB server host.

 To create a user with remote access:

-Keep in mind thath now your setup is very unsecure, so you should spen some time to either firewall it or limit the remote connection more strictly only to specific remote clients.
+Keep in mind thath now your setup is very unsecure.
+So you might want to spend some time to either firewall it or limit the remote connection more strictly only to specific remote clients.